 But the benefits extend beyond much further than the bottom line.
 Co-living provides relief to the high cost of housing and overpopulation that many urban centers are experiencing around the world.

 Co-living splits expenses on shared resources such as amenities, utilities, skills, and even vehicles.
 All members benefit by not only paying less but through optimizing assets and cutting back on waste.

 Many co-living spaces even include carpools, community gardens, and feeding schemes which enrich the communities in which they are based.
-This it further cements the community mindset on which co-living model it has its foundation.

 “Why are #millennials opting for #coliving spaces?” https://t.co/5iKbMz2oBH by @techgigdotcom Cost factor, Ease of living, Sense of #community, Safety, Lifestyle choices#PropTech #coworking #Socialimpact pic.twitter.com/6GdcTmwsF8

 If it’s all about the bottom line for you, the co-living concept has a lot of obvious advantages over other housing or short-term accommodation alternatives.